(225 ILCS 10/7.3)

 child under this subsection is guilty of a Class A misdemeanor.

-(e) If a private child welfare agency determines that a ward of the
+(e) If a private child welfare agency determines that a youth in care

 whom it has placed in a foster family home no longer resides in that home, the